Five Craziest Footballers of All Time - Football News

 The Beautiful Game

 We all know someone who is a little crazy, off-hand, and bizarre.
-Whether it’s your old Aunty Linda, who shouts random obscenities when playing virtual bingo at home, or your friend Steve, who can’t make it through a football game without screaming at the TV and threatening the ref.
+Whether it’s your old Aunty Linda, who shouts random obscenities when playing bingo games, or your friend Steve, who can’t make it through a football game without screaming at the TV and threatening the ref.

 These characters are what makes sport fun, and that’s exactly what the aforementioned football players did.